It’s not Christmastime around here until we have cookies. Specifically, we need Chocolate Crinkle Cookies.

 This is my Mom’s famous (okay, famous in my family for sure!) recipe that she’s made for us since I was a kid.

 Now that she lives halfway across the country, we wait for her to come home for the holidays and then we bake all the cookies.
 ALL OF THEM.

 You can’t just whip this recipe together any old way, either.
 I made them on my own once and used a canola oil and they spread out and got totally weird.
-You have to use Crisco® Pure Vegtable Oil, which I grabbed at GIANT Food Stores.
-GIANT always has everything in stock that I need (which is sometimes not the case around the holidays!) for my baking marathons with Mom.
+I have a bunch of tips below, so be sure to read them before baking.

 Here’s the complete recipe, followed by some tips from the expert herself, my mom.
 (Listen to her because she knows what she’s talking about when it comes to this recipe!)

 I’ve been wanting to share this recipe on my blog for so long because it is so special to me.
 I mean, these cookies are absolutely delicious.
 And if you’re a sneaker of cookie dough, you’re going to appreciate this recipe too.